 Once all facts are established, the person handling the complaint shall contact the complainant in writing with an explanation of the decision.
+If an external investigator has been appointed it may be that the person from within the Trust who appointed the external investigator contacts the complaint in writing outlining the external investigator's findings.
 The complainant will be advised of any escalation options (e.g., escalation to stage three) and will be provided with details of this process.